Ghost (musical)

 Ghost is a musical with book and lyrics by Bruce Joel Rubin and music and lyrics by Dave Stewart and Glen Ballard.

-Based on the hit 1990 romantic fantasy thriller film of the same name, the musical had its world premiere at the Manchester Opera House in Manchester in March 2011.
+Based on the hit 1990 romantic fantasy thriller film of the same name, it centres on lovers Sam and Molly, who are attacked as they are returning to their apartment.
+When Sam dies he becomes caught between the real world and the next.
+Molly is in danger and Sam cannot leave her.
+A medium, Oda Mae Brown, helps Sam to get in touch with Molly to warn her.

+The musical had its world premiere at the Manchester Opera House in Manchester in March 2011.
 Ghost then began its West End premiere in summer 2011, opening on 19 July.
 A Broadway transfer opened in April 2012.
 It toured the UK in 2013, after the London production closed in October 2012.

-The plot centres on lovers Sam and Molly, who are attacked as they are returning to their apartment.
-When Sam dies he becomes caught between the real world and the next.
-Molly is in danger and Sam cannot leave her.
-A medium, Oda Mae Brown, helps Sam to get in touch with Molly to warn her.

 Plot

 Act I

-The musical starts when Sam Wheat and his long-time girlfriend, Molly Jensen, move into a loft apartment in Brooklyn together ("Here Right Now").
-Sam is a banker, Molly a sculptor, and their friend Carl Bruner is introduced as one of Sam's co-workers, come to help them settle in.
-The three of them seem to be a tight-knit group, with Sam and Molly very much in love.
-However, Sam clearly shies away from the word "love", which makes Molly visibly uncomfortable.
-She starts to say something about it, but soon stops herself, and Sam distracts her with a rendition of "Unchained Melody," leaving her insecurities temporarily forgotten.
+Sam Wheat and his long-time girlfriend, Molly Jensen, move into a loft apartment in Brooklyn together ("Here Right Now").
+Sam is a banker and Molly a sculptor.
+Their friend Carl Bruner, one of Sam's co-workers, comes to help them settle in.
+The three of them are a tight-knit group.
+Although Sam and Molly are very much in love, Sam shies away from the word "love", which makes Molly visibly uncomfortable.
+She starts to address it, but soon stops herself.
+Sam distracts her with a rendition of "Unchained Melody", leaving her insecurities temporarily forgotten.

-At work, Sam notices some discrepancies with several accounts and is unwilling to let them go, despite the fact that he has a date with Molly that evening ("More").
-He confides in Carl with his discovery, and his friend not only agrees to keep the findings a secret, but promises to investigate himself, so Sam can keep his date.
-Thanking him, Sam leaves, and meets up with Molly, who later confesses that she wants to marry him.
-Sam is taken aback and Molly suddenly asks why he never tells her that he loves her ("Three Little Words"); he assures Molly that he doesn't say it in so many words because he prefers to say it through his actions.
+At work, Sam notices discrepancies with several accounts and is unwilling to let them go, even though he has a date with Molly that evening ("More").
+He confides in Carl this discovery, who agrees to keep the findings a secret and also promises to investigate himself, so Sam can keep his date.
+Sam meets up with Molly, who confesses that she wants to marry him.
+Sam is taken aback and Molly asks why he never says that he loves her ("Three Little Words"); he assures Molly that while he may not say it in his words, he prefers to tell her in his actions.
 Molly tells him that she'd still like to hear it every now and again, but his reply reassures her nonetheless.
-However, they're soon approached by an armed man that tries to steal Sam's wallet.
+After dinner, they're approached by an armed man that tries to steal Sam's wallet.
 Sam fights back instead of surrendering, and the two struggle for the gun.
 It goes off and Sam is fatally shot, leaving Molly to cry out for help.
-Instead of moving on, however, Sam becomes a ghost, and he stays behind with Molly instead of following the light; unable to leave Molly, he follows her to the hospital, and another ghost explains what he's become ("Ball of Wax").
+Sam dies.
+However, instead of following the light, Sam becomes a ghost and stays behind with Molly, invisible to her.
+He follows her to the hospital, and another ghost explains what he's become ("Ball of Wax").
 A trapped Sam struggles to reach out to Molly ("I Can't Breathe").